WalterSimoncini/PatchCamelyon-Medical-Imaging/README.md

 - TTA -- OK (to test)
 - Try normalization before applying rotations
 - Maybe we can weight TTA over the generated samples (e.g. 80% weight to the original image, 20% divided on the others) and tune it on the validation set?
 Or use different transforms?
+- Maybe also save the optimizer state dict?
+So we can resume training?
+- Maybe preprocess images for scaling, so it'll be faster to train models